 CAC 40 Gives Up Early Gains

-(RTTNews) - French stocks gave up early gains to turn lower on Monday, as heavy fighting continued around the besieged Ukrainian city of Mariupol, where hundreds of thousands of civilians have been trapped in a city under siege and already laid to waste by Russian bombardment.
+(RTTNews) - French stocks gave up early gains to turn lower on Friday as the battle for the Ukrainian capital, Kyiv, raged on and investors evaluated the economic risks from Federal Reserve monetary-policy tightening.

-As the conflict rages on for the 26th day, reports suggested that Moscow has deployed a TOS-1 thermobaric multiple rocket launcher system in Eastern Ukraine to increase firepower in the ongoing war.

-European Union governments will decide this week whether to impose an oil embargo on Russia.
-U.S. President Joseph Biden added a visit to Poland to his schedule for this week's trip to Europe.
+Ukrainian officials in the strategic port city of Mariupol said about 300 people could have died in the Drama Theatre of Mariupol last week following strikes by a Russian aircraft.

+Hungary's prime minister has rejected an emotional appeal from Ukrainian President Volodymyr Zelenskyy to supply Ukraine with weapons and support sanctions on Russia's energy sector.

-The benchmark CAC 40 was down 5 points at 6,615 after closing 0.1 percent higher on Friday.
+The benchmark CAC 40 was marginally lower at 6,555 after losing 0.4 percent on Thursday.

+Treasury yields ticked higher in the wake of broad-based and persistent price pressures and a more hawkish pivot by the Federal Reserve.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.